 When discussing sensitive family matters, opt for secure communication methods.
 Here are some suggestions:

-- Encrypted messaging apps: Use apps like Signal or WhatsApp that offer end-to-end encryption.
+- encrypted messaging apps: Use apps like Signal or WhatsApp that offer end-to-end encryption.

 - Secure email services: Consider using ProtonMail for secure email communication.